harununal/smooth-re-natal-installation/README.md

 Open second terminal in project folder
 ```
 react-native run-android

 ---

-You must have 'Hello Clojure in IOS and Android' screen in emulator.
+**You must have Hello Clojure in IOS and Android screen in emulator.**

 Change your project with an editor :
 - Emacs/cider